Free the Ocean Blog

 Just a 9% increase in seaweed in the ocean could convert around 53 billion tons of carbon dioxide each year – that’s about the entire annual CO2 production of New York City.
 Seaweed’s incredible ability to help convert CO2 to oxygen has led to the proposition for “ocean afforestation”, which would be the farming of seaweed with the purpose of removing carbon from the atmosphere.

-As you now know, seaweed is a much-underappreciated element in our fight against climate change and in providing ocean life with a healthy environment to live and thrive.
-The more people that know about its benefits, the more likely we’ll see it cared for and sustainably farmed in the future all around the world.
+As you now know, seaweed is a much-underappreciated element when it comes to solutions to climate change and in providing ocean life with a healthy environment to live and thrive.
+The more people who know about its benefits, the more likely we’ll see it cared for and sustainably farmed in the future all around the world.